¶¶ÒùÊÓƵ

 Improves the capacity of beneficiary states to prevent and respond to threats posed by transnational organized criminal activity throughout the hemisphere, thereby contributing to the full range of Canada’s interests in the Americas.
 The ACCBP Human Smuggling Envelope is administered by the ACCBP to respond specifically to the global threat posed to Canada by human smuggling ventures abroad.

 Assessed contributions are payments made by the federal government as a result of Canada's membership in an international organization.
-In order to maintain our status as a member in good standing, Canada is required to provide its share of the total operations costs.
+To maintain our status as a member in good standing, Canada is required to provide its share of the total operations costs.

 B